Identity Is Not Politics

 Politics is the set of activities associated with making group decisions about resource distribution and leadership power.
 Nearly everything about public education is inherently political.
 That is not the same as an automatic preference toward or against a particular party, cause, or person.
 In government, that’s partisanship.
 In a school policy, it’s a bias that can lead to discrimination.

 A Pride flag is not a partisan statement.
 Queer and transgender people represent all walks of life, all religious beliefs, and all political affiliations.
-Pride flags do not represent specific political action committees or activist groups.
+Pride flags do not represent specific political action committees or Parties.
 They represent people.
 First created in 1978 by Gilbert Baker, the rainbow Pride flag exists as a more positive and joyous alternative to the pink triangle used by Adolf Hitler during World War II as symbol of stigma, oppression, and death.
 The red, orange, yellow, green, indigo, and violet stripes represent life, healing, sunlight, nature, serenity, and the human spirit.
 The Progress Pride flag, developed in 2018 by Daniel Quasar, has pink, light blue, and white stripes to represent transgender and nonbinary individuals, and brown and black stripes to represent non-white queer and transgender people.
 The black stripe also commemorates those who are living with HIV and those who were lost to the AIDS crisis.
 Both the Rainbow and Progress Pride flags are symbols of identity, community, solidarity, and hope.

 Not All Flags Are Created or Intended Equally